Understanding Sandpaper for Drywall: A Comprehensive Guide

 All About Sanding Techniques

-- Use a circular motion or light strokes, working systematically across seams.
+- Circular motion or light strokes, working systematically.
+Don’t just attack randomly.

 Choosing the Right Tool for Sanding

-- Hand Sanders: Provide better control for detailed work, often used for small patches or tight spaces.
+- Hand Sanders: Better control for detail work, small patches, tight spaces.

 Additional Tips for Best Results